-Berkeley was far ahead of his era and nobody paid him much mind at the time.
+Berkeley was far ahead of his era, had some notoriously dubious philosophical notions, and nobody paid him much mind at the time.
 In the 1860s, the Austrian physicist Ernst Mach (1838:1916) reinvented the idea.
 He really didn't add much that Berkeley hadn't said, though Mach did suggest that the same effect would be obtained if the bucket were stationary and the distant stars rotated around it.
 There was no "absolute space", space being defined only by the masses it contained.
 This was not an arbitrary distinction, either: if the Universe contained less mass, then liquid in a bucket would not rise as far up the walls when the bucket was spun, and if there were no mass in the Universe, the liquid wouldn't rise at all -- in effect, spin wouldn't exist.

 This little puzzle is known as "Mach's principle", though it should better be known as the "Berkeley-Mach principle".
 Mach's rejection of absolute space is by no means universally accepted today, and in any case it's a completely maddening thing to consider.
 From the point of view of simple practical physics, it's of little or no interest, which is why it's only being discussed as a footnote.